HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v4.10/facilities/set-hpovrackmemberlocation.md

 ### -InputObject &lt;HPOneView.Facilities.RackMember&gt;

-The rack member to modify from `Get-HPOVRackMember`.
+The rack member to modify from Get-HPOVRackMember.

 | Aliases | None |
 | :--- | :--- |